H4rmey/Rust-OpenCL-Tutorial/README.md

 		.
 	n => 2n + 2n+1

 All these values get stored in the temp value.
-After that we loop over each index of the temp value and add those values. (this might not be an ideal sollution but it's more the idea of how __local works)
+After that we loop over each index of the temp value and add those values. (this might not be an ideal solution but it's more the idea of how __local works)

 ## Part 2 - Barriers
-Sometimes you need to syncronise all the threads running.
+Sometimes you need to synchronize all the threads running.
 We can do this by using a barrier.
 In the kernel code above we can see the line:

    barrier(CLK_LOCAL_MEM_FENCE);`